 In particular, your internet connection and local network must take account of the fact that telephone calls demand real-time, two-way communications and must therefore have priority over less demanding applications such as internet browsing and email.

 Another popular misconception is that VoIP requires a high speed internet connection.

-A relatively slow 1 Mbps internet connection could therefore support 10 x simultaneous VoIP calls.
+A relatively slow 1 Mbps internet connection could therefore support between 10 and 30 simultaneous VoIP calls.

 What is required is a good quality and reliable internet connection from a service provider that gives priority to VoIP data packets on their network and that routes VoIP data packets directly to your chosen VoIP service provider.

 Premitel have the knowledge and experience to ensure that you select the most appropriate VoIP solution for your business.